Vegan Zuppa di Farro

 Want the simple from-scratch one-pot Vegan Zuppa di Farro recipe?
 Let's do it!

-How is Zuppa di Farro traditionally made?
-How do you make it vegan?
+🇮🇹 How is Zuppa di Farro traditionally made?

-Zuppa di Farro is a traditional Italian farro and barlotti beans recipes that hails from Lucca, a small town in Tuscany that is northest of Pisa.
-It's a hearty soup that is typically served in the winter months, and is considered a “peasant's dish” because of its use of dried beans and grains.
+Zuppa di Farro is a traditional Italian farro and barlotti beans recipe that hails from Lucca, a small town in Tuscany that is northeast of Pisa.
+It’s a hearty soup that is typically served in the winter months and is considered a “peasant’s dish” because of its use of dried beans and grains.

 However, because we wanted to keep things plant-based we made sure to kick up the flavor we lost from the pancetta and cheese with a blend of both thyme and sage.
 We topped it off with a bit of garlic-infused oil instead of the traditional olive oil drizzle.